 EA continuing to improve The Sims 4

-Following the release of The Sims 4: Cottage Living expansion, EA Maxis hasn't revealed exactly what its future plans for The Sims 4 look like but the developer stated in a recent blog post that its roadmap "continues to be focused on improving content that is in the game” and didn't entirely dismiss the idea of future expansions that could involve "werewolves, faeries, and zombies".
+Following the release of The Sims 4: Cottage Living expansion, EA Maxis hasn't revealed exactly what its future plans for The Sims 4 look like but the developer stated in a recent blog post (opens in new tab) that its roadmap "continues to be focused on improving content that is in the game”.
+It didn't entirely dismiss the idea of future expansions that could involve "werewolves, faeries, and zombies".

-Unfortunately, this doesn’t bode particularly well for a Sims 5 release any time soon and we’ll probably be lucky to get our hands on it before 2023.
-The Sims 4 was in development for over three years, so it makes sense that EA Maxis is continuing to maintain The Sims 4 in the meantime, making improvements to the game for those who have already spent their hard-earned cash on the base game, kits, game packs and expansions.
+Unfortunately, this doesn’t bode particularly well for a Sims 5 release any time soon, and we’ll probably be lucky to get our hands on it before 2023.
+The Sims 4 was in development for over three years, so it makes sense that EA Maxis is continuing to maintain The Sims 4 in the meantime.
+It's been making improvements to the base game for those who have already spent their hard-earned cash on it, kits, game packs and expansions.

 EA Play Live 2021 and Gamescom no show

 EA held its EA Play Live 2021 showcase on July 22, but The Sims 5 didn't make an appearance as fans hoped.
 Given the latest Sims 4 expansion, Cottage Living, has just released, closing out the Summer of Sims roadmap (opens in new tab), this is perhaps not too surprising.

 EA also attended the all-digital Gamescom 2021 in August but the game wasn't present there, either.
 We imagine it could be EA Play Live 2022 before we hear more on the next generation of The Sims.

 Sims Sessions - a sign of things to come?